-The English Setter was originally developed in the United Kingdom for its crouching, pointing and retrieving skills when accompanying hunters.
-Now they're also popular as companion dogs and are known for being affectionate, gentle and adaptable.
+The English setter is a medium-sized dog, though on the larger side, and originally developed in the United Kingdom for its crouching, pointing, and retrieving skills when accompanying hunters.
+It's known for its well-feathered underbelly, tail, legs, and ears.
+All setter breeds, including English setters, are popular companion dogs known for being affectionate, gentle, and adaptable.

-Coat Color: White coat base with 'Belton' markings that can be flecks or intermingled roan; Belton colors are orange or black (referred to as blue) and can also be tricolored.
+COAT COLOR: White coat base with 'Belton' markings include flecks or intermingled roan (Belton colors are orange or black—referred to as blue—or tricolored)

 Characteristics of the English Setter